Understanding Attention Deficit Hyperactivity Disorder in adults

 A diagnosis of ADHD is made following a detailed clinical assessment.
 A number of standardised questionnaires are completed prior to the assessment by the patient, his or her parents and the patient's romantic partner or friend.

-The 2008 NICE Guideline on ADHD recommends that medications should be the first line treatment for adults.
+The 2008 National Institute for Health and Care Excellence (NICE) guidelines on ADHD recommend that medications should be the first line treatment for adults.